Qualitative and Generalized Differentiation Properties of Optimal Value Functions with Applications to Duality: Subdifferentiation of Optimal Value Functions

-The proofs of the following results are inspired by the proof of \cite[Theorem~2.6.2]{zalinescu2002convex}.
-We begin by establishing a formula for computing the $\epsilon$-subdifferential of the optimal value function $\mu$ in terms of the $\epsilon$-coderivative of the set-valued mapping $F$ and the $\epsilon$-subdifferential of the extended-real-valued function $\phi$.
+The following theorem establishes a calculating formula for the $\epsilon$-subdifferential of the optimal value function $\mu$ via the $\epsilon$-coderivative of the constraint mapping $F$ and the $\epsilon$-subdifferential of the cost function $\phi$.
+Some steps in the proof below are inspired by the proof of \cite[Theorem~2.6.2]{zalinescu2002convex} that derives related while different results in the convex setting.

-\begin{theorem} Consider the optimal value function $\mu$ given by \eqref{optimalfunction}.
-Assume that $\phi$ is a int-nearly convex function and that $F$ is a int-nearly convex set-valued mapping.
+\begin{theorem} Taking $\mu$ from \eqref{optimalfunction}, assume that $\phi$ is an int-nearly convex function and that $F$ is an int-nearly convex set-valued mapping.
 Assume further that $\mu$ is proper and that